Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 - Search for existing applications.
 - View details of an application, such as its name, developer, creation date, and description.
-- Access application connection details for an application.
+- Access connection details for an application.

-To access the **Applications Details** page, open the **Applications** section and click on an application.
+To access an application's details page, open the **Applications** section and click on an application.
 This details page displays traffic and service connection information for a specific application.
 From this page you can:

 ## Revoke an application's connection to a service {#revoke-app-connection}